 - 2.01(12) Board of Cooperative Services (BOCES): A regional educational service unit designed to provide supporting, instructional, administrative, facility, community or any other services contracted by participating members. - 2.01(13) Board of education: The governing body authorized by law to administer the affairs of any school district in the state except junior and community college districts.
-"Board of education" also includes a BOCES organized pursuant to section 22-5-101, C.R.S. - 2.01(14) Charter school: A school authorized by a school district pursuant to Part 1 of Article 30.5 of Title 22 or a school authorized by the state charter school institute pursuant to Part 5 of Article 30.5 of Title 22 - 2.01(14) 2.01(15) Colorado Academic Standards: The state academic standards that identify the knowledge and skills that a student should acquire as the student progresses from preschool through elementary and secondary education, as adopted by the State Board of Education pursuant to section 22-7-1005, C.R.S.
-The Colorado Academic Standards are available at www.cde.state.co.us. - 2.01(15) 2.01(16) Colorado Teacher of the Year: The Colorado teacher selected as Teacher of the Year in the state program administered by the Department and coordinated through the national teacher of the year program. - 2.01(16) 2.01(17) Critical teacher shortage: A grade level or content area in which a local education provider (LEP) determines there is a severe need and impact on students and in which an LEP has been unable to place an appropriately licensed teacher in the vacant position(s) despite reasonable attempts to fill the position. - 2.01(17) 2.01(18) Department of Education or Department: The Colorado State Department of Education (CDE) as defined in section 24-1-115, C.R.S. - 2.01(18)2.01(19) Designated agency: A school district or districts, a BOCES, an accepted institution of higher education, a nonprofit organization, a charter school, nonpublic school, the institute, or any combination thereof, that is responsible for the organization, management and operation of an alternative teacher program or an alternative principal program. - 2.01(19)2.01(20) Diversity: The backgrounds of all students and school personnel. - 2.01(20)2.01(21) Endorsement: The designation on a license or an authorization of grade level(s) or developmental level(s), subject matter, or service specialization in accordance with the preparation, training and experience of the holder of such license or authorization.
-Endorsements typically reflect major areas of specialization. - 2.01(21)2.01(22) Field-based experiences: Experiences conducted at a school site, school administration center, school clinic, or community agency.
-These experiences may include classroom observations; tutoring; assisting school principals, administrators, teachers or special services providers; participation in school- and community-wide activities; student teaching or internships. - 2.01(22)2.01(23) Individualized alternative principal program: Created in collaboration between a school district, charter school, the institute, or nonpublic school and an individual identified as requiring principal preparation, it is a plan of preparation that aligns to the Principal Quality Standards in section 6.00 of these rules and comprises coursework, practicums; and other educational requirements the individual will complete while serving as a principal or assistant principal under a principal authorization in the collaborating school district, charter school, the institute or nonpublic school.
+"Board of education" also includes a BOCES organized pursuant to section 22-5-101, C.R.S. - 2.01(14) Charter school: A school authorized by a school district pursuant to Part 1 of Article 30.5 of Title 22 or a school authorized by the state charter school institute pursuant to Part 5 of Article 30.5 of Title 22. - 2.01(15) Colorado Academic Standards: The state academic standards that identify the knowledge and skills that a student should acquire as the student progresses from preschool through elementary and secondary education, as adopted by the State Board of Education pursuant to section 22-7-1005, C.R.S.
+The Colorado Academic Standards are available at www.cde.state.co.us. - 2.01(16) Colorado Teacher of the Year: The Colorado teacher selected as Teacher of the Year in the state program administered by the Department and coordinated through the national teacher of the year program. - 2.01(17) Critical teacher shortage: A grade level or content area in which a local education provider (LEP) determines there is a severe need and impact on students and in which an LEP has been unable to place an appropriately licensed teacher in the vacant position(s) despite reasonable attempts to fill the position. - 2.01(18) Department of Education or Department: The Colorado State Department of Education (CDE) as defined in section 24-1-115, C.R.S. - 2.01(19) Designated agency: A school district or districts, a BOCES, an accepted institution of higher education, a nonprofit organization, a charter school, nonpublic school, the institute or any combination thereof that is responsible for the organization, management and operation of an alternative teacher program or an alternative principal program. - 2.01(20) Diversity: The backgrounds of all students and school personnel. - 2.01(21) Endorsement: The designation on a license or an authorization of grade level(s) or developmental level(s), subject matter, or service specialization in accordance with the preparation, training and experience of the holder of such license or authorization.
+Endorsements typically reflect major areas of specialization. - 2.01(22) Field-based experiences: Experiences conducted at a school site, school administration center, school clinic, or community agency.
+These experiences may include classroom observations; tutoring; assisting school principals, administrators, teachers or special services providers; participation in school- and community-wide activities; student teaching or internships. - 2.01(23) Individualized alternative principal program: Created in collaboration between a school district, charter school, the institute, or nonpublic school and an individual identified as requiring principal preparation, it is a plan of preparation that aligns to the Principal Quality Standards in section 6.00 of these rules and comprises coursework, practicums and other educational requirements the individual will complete while serving as a principal or assistant principal under a principal authorization in the collaborating school district, charter school, the institute or nonpublic school. - 2.01(24) Institute: The state charter school institute created pursuant to section 22-30.5-503, C.R.S. - 2.01(25) Licensure: The official recognition by a state governmental agency that an individual has met state-mandated minimum requirements and is approved to practice as a duly certified/licensed educator in the state.